 \section{Model and Simulation details}

 We consider a planar hybrid film comprising of LC molecules with $D_{2h}$ symmetry.
 We assign the right-handed triad $ \lbrace X,Y,Z\rbrace$ to represent the laboratory-fixed frame and $\lbrace \textit{x, y, z}\rbrace$ to represent the molecular-fixed frame.
 We let $\textit{z}$ direction represent the molecular long axis, while the other two (minor) axes are represented by $\textit{y}$ and $\textit{x}$.
 The film is obtained by confining the biaxial molecules between two planar substrates taken to be in the X-Y plane.
 Fig.~\ref{fig:1} shows the schematics of a biaxial molecule, orienting influences at the two substrates of the planar film, and the reference axes of the laboratory.
-The orientational interactions between LC molecules, relevant to the present study, are conveniently accounted for, by adopting a lattice Hamiltonian model wherein the molecules are located at the lattice sites represented by unit vectors $ \lbrace \textit{x}, \textit{y},\textit{z} \rbrace$ specifying the individual molecular orientations.
+The orientational interactions between LC molecules, relevant to the present study, are conveniently accounted for, by adopting a lattice Hamiltonian model wherein the molecules located at the lattice sites are represented by unit vectors in the $ \lbrace \textit{x},\textit{y},\textit{z} \rbrace$ frame specifying the individual molecular orientations.
 Within this lattice description, in a film of thickness $d$ the substrate planes are positioned at $Z=0$ and $Z=d+1$ (lattice units).
 The influence of the substrates is simulated by introducing two bounding layers of molecules contained in these planes with the designated, but fixed, orientations, referred to in the literature as ghost molecules \cite{Pasini1}.

-The anchoring conditions in both the films are such that the long axes of the molecules are hybrid-aligned (planar orientation parallel to say, $y$-axis at one substrate and homeotropic at the other, parallel to $z$-axis).
+The anchoring conditions in both the films are such that the long axes of the molecules are hybrid-aligned (planar orientation parallel to say, $Y$-axis at one substrate and homeotropic at the other, parallel to $Z$-axis).
 For adequately thick films, the primary director $\bm{n}$ is bent satisfying the two incompatible boundary conditions.
-We distinguish two scenarios: (a) in Type - A film, the ghost molecules interact with the LC molecules in the surface layer anchoring only their long axes, thus implying that the substrate hosts only cylindrical symmetric rod-like LC constituents, and (b) in Type - B film the ghost molecules themselves have $D_{2h}$ symmetry and interact through a Hamiltonian model appropriate to the biaxial system., These correspond to two qualitatively distinct chemical treatments of the anchoring substrates.
+We distinguish two scenarios: (a) in Type-A film, the ghost molecules interact with the LC molecules in the surface layer anchoring only their long axes, thus implying that the substrate hosts only cylindrically symmetric rod-like LC constituents, and (b) in Type-B film the ghost molecules themselves have $D_{2h}$ symmetry and interact through a Hamiltonian model appropriate to the biaxial system.
+These correspond to two qualitatively distinct chemical treatments of the anchoring substrates.